 Yes.
 Every remodeling project requires making choices from the largest design considerations to the smallest details.
 It can feel overwhelming.
-As a way to help you through the process Feinmann will develop a project plan that plots all client decision points and assigns dates to those junctures.
-We have team members that can assist you in your decision making from architectural questions right through to consulting on furniture, fabrics and accessories.
+As a way to help you through the process, Feinmann will develop a project plan that plots all client decision points and assigns dates to those junctures.
+We have team members that can assist you in your decision making from architectural questions right through consulting on furniture, fabrics and accessories.

 Once we begin the project, will someone be here at my house every day?

 Yes.
 A Lead Carpenter will be assigned to your project.
 It is their job to be familiar with every aspect of your home renovation and to oversee the work every day.
 Your project is their top priority and they are available to answer questions and address any concerns.
-Of course, additional carpenters, crafts people and building professionals will also be coming and going over the span of the project – and they will report to directly to your Lead Carpenter or Project Manager.
+Of course, additional carpenters, crafts people and building professionals will also be coming and going over the span of the project – and they will report directly to your Lead Carpenter or Project Manager.

 How am I going to be able to live in the space when you are working on it?

 We know that home renovation can be very disruptive.
-That's why we work very hard to minimize the hassle of living through construction by setting up customized systems to shield your home, yard, children and personal items from dust and debris.
+That’s why we work very hard to minimize the hassle of living through construction by setting up customized systems to shield your home, yard, children, pets and personal items from dust and debris.
 In fact, during many renovations, we will even construct a temporary kitchen or relocate plumbing to allow your life to go on as uninterrupted as possible.

 I know that you will be giving me an overall estimate for my project but will that estimate be broken down item by item?

-Typically we do not give an item by item breakdown because complex renovation projects have many individual variables.
+Technically we do not given an item by item breakdown because complex renovation projects have many individual variables.
 These variables are often affected by the choices you will make along the way.
 At Feinmann, we have found that it makes sense to help our clients assess the value of various design options and discuss how they impact the larger project budget rather than looking at costs on an item by item basis.
 This type of back and forth dialogue allows our clients the greatest amount of control over costs.